And Black Friday isn’t a strictly one-day event, either.

 Mitigating those risks is surprisingly simple, too.

 Because while you can’t prevent them altogether, you can curb bargain-hunting behaviors with your regular customers by limiting your use of coupons overall.
-Except for special events like new product launches and Black Friday, you should be stingy with your coupons.
+Except for special events like new product or membership launches and Black Friday, you should be stingy with your coupons.

 The rarer they are, the more effective they’ll be -- and the less likely they are to eat into your bottom line.